 Plan inlet barrier-strip preventive service at roughly half the mainland interval.
 Inland Roseland and Fellsmere well-water sites burn anode rods at twice the spec rate.

-We do not handle chassis-side mechanical, transmission, brakes, suspension, or DEF-system work.
-Those route to the regional Cummins, Freightliner, or Daimler dealer in West Palm Beach or Orlando.
+What we do not touch is the chassis - engine, transmission, brakes, suspension, and DEF systems go to the regional Cummins, Freightliner, or Daimler dealer over in West Palm Beach or Orlando.

 Inlet salt and lagoon-storm season hit hardest on roof, slide-out, and electrical - browse RV roof repair, slide-out service, electrical and solar, and awning rebuild.
 For pre-purchase work and pre-trip walkthroughs see RV inspection and water damage.